lvh/lvh.github.io/posts/solving-regex-crosswords.md

 # Backrefs

+Backreferences are an interesting challenge because so far we've just assumed we can recurisvely turn the regex parse tree into goals piecemeal, and backrefs break that assumption: they necessarily depend on a totally different part of the parse tree.
+There are two ways to address that:

+1. Change the implementation to
+2. Cheat and introduce side effects to propagate data ()

-Like class negation, one way to implement this would be to walk the parse tree in advance instead of just trying to recursively walk it once.
+Like class negation, one way to implement this would be to walk the parse tree instead of just trying to recursively walk it once.